 • Trip cancellation/trip interruption insurance

-• Auto rental collision damage waiver (a.k.a. rental car insurance)
+• Auto rental collision damage waiver (rental car insurance)

 • Cell phone protection